 What about it?

-As a person who conducts him/herself with intellectual humility, you generally think that socially implied epistemic value differentials — teacher-student, doctor-patient, expert-layperson knowledge dichotomies — are, at best, helpful for the facilitation of learning, but at worst, they can be dangerous barriers to full engagement in intersubjective dialogical analysis and synthesis, and value creation .
-Relatedly, as one who thinks and acts with intellectual humility, you are open to the possibility of any person, dyad, group, or community — any entity — making constructive contributions to the generation of knowledge.
+As a person who conducts him/herself with intellectual humility, you generally think that socially implied epistemic value differentials — teacher-student, doctor-patient, expert-layperson knowledge dichotomies — are, at best, helpful for the facilitation of learning, but at worst, can be barriers to dialogical immersion and value co-creation .
+In general, as one who thinks and acts with intellectual humility, you are open to the possibility of any person, dyad, group, or community — any entity — making constructive contributions to the generation of knowledge .

 How Does it Work?

-Whether we are situated in contexts where we implicitly have more, less, or equal social power, interacting with intellectual humility–especially when one is acting in an explicit leadership role–means setting a constructive tone of epistemic fairness that invites everyone to participate.
-More dialogical depth and breadth may lend itself to the generation of more solutions to more problems–and over time, it lends itself to the emergence of knowledge and co-creation of shared value.
+Whether we are situated in contexts where we implicitly have more, less, or equal social power, interacting with intellectual humility–especially when one is positioned in an explicit leadership role–means setting a constructive tone of epistemic fairness that invites everyone to participate.
+More dialogical depth and breadth may lend itself to the generation of more solutions to more problems–and over time, it lends itself to the co-creation of value and the emergence of knowledge.

 When you facilitate this type of relational practice, you implicitly tell people that you do not use social power structures as proxies for value (specifically as a proxy for one’s potential to contribute intellectual value).
 “The proof is in the pudding” when it comes to ideas, and the possibilities seem infinite.

 When you reinforce that you unconditionally accept our shared potential as human beings: the potential to deliver good ideas, bad ideas, and everything in between, you co-recover integral connections that make our ‘being’ relevant.
 And that is a type of sense making that is priceless.